This guide covers common questions we hear about switching your site’s template. For step-by-step instructions, visit Switching templates.

 I switched templates and my custom CSS disappeared.

 Just like style changes made via Site Styles, all custom CSS is specific to each template.
 When you install a new template, the CSS Editor will be blank.
+If you switch back to the previous template, the CSS you added to it will still be there.

 I switched templates - what happened to my footer or sidebar?